y-lohse/bjj/README.md

-SOurce files for my BJJ blog/journal [published over here](http://yannick-lohse.fr/bjj)
+Source files for my BJJ blog/journal [published over here](http://yannick-lohse.fr/bjj)

 ### Things to do, at some point